greyHairChooseLife/scratchpad.nvim/README.md

     sync_on_ui_close = true,
   },
   default = {
+  --here you specify project root identifiers (Cargo.toml, package.json, blah-blah-blah) --or let your man do the job
     root_patterns = { ".git", "package.json", "README.md" },
   },
 })
 ```

 ### Keymap Configuration

 You can set up custom key mappings for enhanced functionality.
 Below is an example keymap configuration: